akkikiki/papers/papersIRead2016.md

 1. [Collective supervision of topic models for predicting surveys with social media](http://cmci.colorado.edu/~mpaul/files/aaai16_collective.pdf)
  * ``We define collective supervision as supervision in which labels are provided for groups or collections of documents''
+ * What does it mean by ``adaptive'' version?
+ * Upstream supervision: ``supervision influences the priors over topic distributions in documents''
+ * assuming a lack of observed values in data (adaptive version).
+ * ``SPRITE (Paul and Dredze 2015), which extends DMR to use log-linear priors in various ways''

 # Topic Models and Word Embeddings
 1. [Nonparametric Spherical Topic Modeling with Word Embeddings, ACL 2016](http://aclweb.org/anthology/P/P16/P16-2087.pdf)